oktavianuu/oktavianuu.github.io/_posts/algorithm-for-noob/2024-09-27-algorithm-for-noob.md

     }
 }
 ```
+That is how algorithm works and how we create it from scratch.
 We can ignore the details about the C language here as it is not the main intention of this writing to learn a programing language.
 The code shows how to implement insertion sort in C.

 When we think about algorithm, what comes to mind is "**what makes an algorithm good?**" There are three properties of a good algorithm, they are _correctness_, _effectiveness_ and _easiness_ of its implementation.
+We'll talk about it soon but not now.